 The main view in Special Sentences only ever displays the topics in one collection: we refer to this as the currently selected collection.
 If you have never added any collections or imported any topics, all your topics will be in a single collection with title Collection 1.

-To access the list of collections, and to switch between them, ttap the action button at the top left in the main view, to reveal the Extra Actions view, and then tap the Manage Collections button there.
+To access the list of collections, and to switch between them, tap the Options button at the top left in the main view, and select Actions to reveal the Actions view.
+Then tap the Manage Collections button there.
 You will initially see something like shown to the right.

-If you were to then tap the Extra Actions button to return to the Extra Actions view and then the Topics button to go back to the main view, you'd then see the list of topics in whichever collection you had selected.
+If you were to then tap the Actions button at top left to return to the Actions view and then the Topics button to go back to the main view, you'd then see the list of topics in whichever collection you had selected.
 You can use this to switch between collections at any time.

 If you stay with the list of collections, you can change the title of any collection, and add any notes or jottings about it, by tapping its ⓘ button, to reveal its details view.

-You can add another collection by tapping the + button in the action bar at the top.
+You can create another collection by tapping the + button in the action bar at the top.
 You're then presented with several options:

-This creates a new collection just containing the 5 deault topics.
+This creates a new collection just containing the original default built in topics.